radian-software/selectrum/README.md

   instead of indices, roman numerals, etc.) you can set the `selectrum-show-indices` to a function that takes in the relative index of a candidate and returns the string you want to display.
+* By default, Selectrum does also handle in buffer completion via `completion-in-region`.
+If you would like to disable that you can unset `selectrum-complete-in-buffer` before activating `selectrum-mode`.
 * The `selectrum-completion-in-region` function can display annotations if the `completion-in-region-function` backend offers them.
 Customize the face `selectrum-completion-annotation` to change